 MASTERFULLY MODERN CLASSICISM

 With an aesthetic that is aware of the past, but firmly fixed on the future, David Chipperfield’s sensibility deftly combines foresight with a sense of community, history and context.
 Working from the conviction that architecture has a moral duty to integrate into and positively impact its landscape has made him a thought leader in modern design throughout Europe and Asia.
 With a portfolio that includes public projects, private residences and numerous flagship luxury designer retail for Valentino in world capitals, Chipperfield’s intellectual and design acuity have been recognized by people and organizations as varied as the Venice Biennale and HRH Queen Elizabeth II.

 HFZ proudly partnered with Chipperfield on The Bryant.
 Notable in many aspects, The Bryant was his first ever condominium tower in the United States and the first new condominium directly on Bryant Park.
 This contextually aligned tower, consisting of residential homes and a hotel, was key to revitalizing Bryant Park and transforming its surrounding area — once thought of as only a business corridor — into a viable residential neighborhood.

 Since his involvement with The Bryant, Chipperfield has been selected to rebuild the southeast wing of the esteemed Metropolitan Museum of Art.
 Chipperfield’s unique ability to reinvigorate classic edifices is world renowned.
-In 2018, he will undertake the restoration of Venice’s Procuratie Vecchie.
+Additionally, he has been appointed to lead the restoration of Venice’s Procuratie Vecchie.
 This Piazza San Marco edifice, which has been closed to the public for five centuries, will be restored, reinvigorated and transformed into a public art space under his auspices.

 SUBLIME SIMPLICITY OF DESIGN